 - 1943 "Don't Throw Victory Away" small poster - Sold for $21.50

 - Moderate condition Norman Rockwell 1943 "Freedom From Fear" poster - Sold for $31

 Where to Find World War 2 Posters

-Always check local antique stores and used book stores.
-Often books and magazines from that era will have a page of two of small propaganda posters in the publication.
-Antique auctions are another possible source.The Internet, however, is still the most predictable resource for vintage posters.
-Read carefully, while there are many online sources for reproductions not very many carry the original posters.
-Some places that do carry the original posters are"
+Always check local antique stores and used book stores to see if they have anything in their inventory.
+Often books and magazines from the period will have a page of two of small propaganda posters in the publication, making them full of hidden treasures to look for.
+Antique auctions are another possible source.
+However, the internet is still the most predictable resource for vintage posters.
+Read every listing carefully; while there're many online sources for reproductions, not very many carry the original posters.
+Some places that do carry these original posters are:

 - Meehan Military Posters - Meehan Military Posters is an online store full of antique and vintage military posters ranging in sizes, ages, and prices.

 - Rare Posters - Rare Posters has a huge collection of difficult to find posters for sale; a few of the categories on their website that relate to World War II propaganda posters include 'WW2 US recruiting,' WW2 US homefront,' and 'WW2 foreign posters' to name a few.